Native-Planet/GroundSeg-manual/src/guide/advanced-ship.md

 6. Loom Size
     - Your loom size is the maximum amount of memory your Urbit can use
     - Urbit use a default 2GB loom -- you can increase it if necessary, but probably shouldn't unless you have a specific reason
-    - Once a ship has been booted with a particular loom size, it cannot be booted with a smaller loom in the future
+    - If your ship's loom exceeds the selected loom size, it will not boot successfully.
 7. Admin Actions
     - **Enable Developer Mode** will boot your ship in its container attached to a `tmux` pane, which will allow you to attach to the ship's dojo via a command line rather than the web dojo (see [the Dev Mode guide](/guide/devmode.html)).
 As a tradeoff, your ship's logs will not be available to GroundSeg.
     - **Export Urbit Pier** will turn your ship off and allow you to download an archive of its data so you can move it somewhere else